UNINETTSigma2/documentation/files_storage/sharing_files.md

 In special cases there might be a need for sharing data between projects for collaboration and possibly preventing data duplication.

-If such a need is justified, a meta-group and the corresponding directory is created.
-Access to the shared project area is at the Project Leader's (PL) sole discretion.
+If such a need is justified, a meta-group and the corresponding directory can be created.
+Access to the shared project area is at the project leader's (PL) sole discretion.
 For example, if the PL of the project owning the file group `acme` wants `/cluster/shared/acme/inventory_db` to be world readable, the project leader is allowed to do this (e.g., by running, `chmod -R o+r /cluster/shared/acme/inventory_db`).

+Please note that:
-Note that the shared project areas **must not** contain any private data.
+- The shared project areas **must not** contain any private data.

-Also note that you **must never** set any directory or file to world writable.
+- You **must never** set any directory or file to world writable.

 For accounting purposes, the group ownerships are regularly controlled, and in case needed, reset.